Sodiumchloridy/monstadt-market/README.md

 - **User Profile**: Users can review their user profile and change the user profile information.
 - **Help**: Provide necessary guidance to user for using Monstadt Market marketplace.
 - **Contact Us**: Provide contact information, including phone number and location, fostering responsiveness to user inquiries and feedback.
-- **Search Filter** - Users can search the product and perform product filtering based on region and price range.
+- **Search** - Users can search the product and perform product filtering based on region and price range.

 ## Technologies Used